Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 - `api.py`: A fully operational API that enables efficient POST request handling and result retrieval.
 - Additionally, a Dockerfile is included to simplify its deployment and usage.

-## Future Implementation Roadmap
+### App Web

-- `Web App`: Creation of an interactive web application to democratize the use of the model and enable real-time access.
+- `app.py`: Creation of an interactive web application to democratize the use of the model and allow real-time access.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------